ModelEarth/community/challenge/README.md

 <h1 style="font-weight:300"><span style="white-space:nowrap">Sustainable Communities Web Challenge</span></h1>

+<h3>Spring 2021 - Event dates to be announced soon</h3>

 Form a team, join an existing team or compete individually in our upcoming virtual events presented by the U.S. EPA in partnership with the Georgia Department of Economic Development and <a href="https://www.codeforamerica.org/" target="_parent" style="white-space: nowrap;">Code for America</a>.
 You can compete from anywhere in the world!

 We're combining national and state-level economic data, community resources and planning input from local communities to customize new environmental indicator models to meet&nbsp;community&nbsp;needs.
 International trade components using Harmonized System (HS) codes are also encouraged.

-We're using the new environmentally-extended input-output model called
+We're using the new US Environmentally-Extended Input-Output model called
 <a href="https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=336332" target="_blank">USEEIO</a> developed by the <a href="https://www.epa.gov" target="_parent">US Environmental Protection Agency&nbsp;(EPA)</a>.